3D Printing - Overview And Multipurpose Applications

 One of the primary benefits of 3D printing is that it generates the capacity to generate highly complicated forms or geometries that would otherwise be impossible to make by hand, such as hollow pieces or items with internal truss systems to minimize weight.
 As of 2020, the most common 3D printing method is fused deposition modelling (FDM), which uses a long filament of a thermoplastic material.

-3D Printing Basics - What you need to know!
+3D Printing Basics - NOT as easy as you think!

 What Is 3D Printing And How Does It Work?